avik-das/avik-das.github.io/_posts/2019-12-16-makefiles-for-c-cpp-projects.md

 	rm $(MIDS) $(OUT)
 ```

 In this post, we'll replace the placeholder compilation and linking steps with real calls to a C or C++ compiler, then see how the Make program makes our lives easier.
+The latter part in particular is specific to the GNU version of Make.

 Let's start with a project with only C source code, no C++ source code.